LHB coach: History

-rake was introduced for Mumbai-New Delhi Rajdhani Express in December, 2003.
-Up to March 2011, 997 LHB coaches were produced by the RCF.
-All of these coaches are being used in premium trains like Rajdhani, Shatabdi, Duronto Express, superfast trains and have been offering better passenger comfort.
-Soon, all the Duronto trains will be equipped with LHB coaches.
+rake was introduced for Mumbai–New Delhi Rajdhani Express in December 2003.
+Up to November 2023, over 31,000 LHB coaches have been produced by the RCF, ICF, and MCF.
+These coaches are being used in various trains across the country and have been offering better passenger comfort.
+Indian Railways plans to convert all trains to LHB or Vande Bharat type coaches by 2030.

+But at the current rate of progress the project is set to complete by 2035.